python-pillow/Pillow/docs/handbook/writing-your-own-file-decoder.rst

    called, which sets up a decoder for each tile and feeds the data to it.

-A image plug-in should contain a format handler derived from the :py:class:`PIL.ImageFile.ImageFile` base class.
+An image plug-in should contain a format handler derived from the :py:class:`PIL.ImageFile.ImageFile` base class.
 This class should provide an :py:meth:`_open` method, which reads the file header and sets up at least the :py:attr:`~PIL.Image.Image.mode` and :py:attr:`~PIL.Image.Image.size` attributes.
-To be able to load the file, the method must also create a list of :py:attr:`tile` descriptors, which contain a decoder name, extents of the tile, and any decoder specific data.
+To be able to load the file, the method must also create a list of :py:attr:`tile` descriptors, which contain a decoder name, extents of the tile, and any decoder-specific data.
 The format handler class must be explicitly registered, via a call to the :py:mod:`~PIL.Image` module.

 .. note:: For performance reasons, it is important that the